-This is one blogging blunder I’m pretty guilty of and is perhaps that hardest thing to do on this whole list, especially when you have a busy life (i.e., me).
+This is one blogging blunder I’m pretty guilty of and is perhaps the hardest thing to do on this whole list, especially when you have a busy life (i.e., me).
 What I mean by ‘inconsistency’ is when/how often you blog.
 I am VERY inconsistent when it comes to blogging.
 I try to post on Tuesdays and/or Fridays, but looking back I’ve posted more often on Saturdays.
 I also tried to post once a week, but it’s really been more like twice a month.
 Being more consistent is my New Years Blogging Resolution, and I’m working on it.

 You (and I) need to set a blogging schedule–one you can ACTUALLY and REALISTICALLY accomplish–and stick to it.
 I’ve actually toyed with the idea of not posting anything for January and just planning my posts in advance for the coming months, but I don’t know if I can actually just up and abandon posting for a whole month.
 Your readers need to be able to rely on you when it comes to posting, and if you’re prone to monthly blogging hiatuses, then you’re unreliable.
 Then you lose subscribers.
 Don’t do that.
 Check out this editorial calendar

 12. Valuing quantity over quality

 Now.
 I don’t want you to take what I just said the wrong way.
-Realistically setting a goal for yourself doesn’t mean sitting down at 10pm every night, haphazardly typing a few paragraphs, copying an image from Google and having your head hit the pillow by 11pm.
+Realistically setting a goal for yourself doesn’t mean sitting down at 10pm every night, haphazardly typing a few paragraphs, copying an image from Google, and having your head hit the pillow by 11pm.
 This is even more unreliable.
 You can’t value the number of posts over the caliber of your information.
 Remember what we said in #8 about proofreading?
 Do you think, posting every day, you’re doing the best writing you can?
-Your readers want information they can use to improve their lives, not exhausted paragraphs full of confused nonsense.
+Your readers want information they can use to improve their lives, not exhausted paragraphs full of confusing nonsense.
 Or worse, useless information.
 If blogging every two weeks is all you can do for quality content, then do that.
 Once a month?
 Do it.
 Do what you have to do to be the best you can be.